Release Date: Available now

 The Tesla Model S Plaid is available now, following Tesla's June 10 2021 'delivery event'.
 Originally the car was set to cost $119,990, but has since been subject to price increases making it $135,990.

 The Model S Plaid can be purchased directly from Tesla, with a non-refundable order fee of $100.
-Delivery is expected later this month if you order today, which is a lot better than the standard Model S will arrive anytime between November and next June - depending on the options you get.
+Current Tesla wait times estimate delivery will happen between January and February.
+Meanwhile the standard Model S will arrive anytime between November and next June - depending on the options you get.